vpz4/TDC/README.md

 ![TDC](https://github.com/user-attachments/assets/974833b2-3ae4-423c-abbc-ffdfd411c53f)

 The TDC (tabular data curation) tool is a flask-based application which has developed in Python 3.9 and has been distributed as a dockerized application.
-It takes as input a tabular dataset in either .csv or .xlsx or a specified .JSON format and provides five user-friendly reports (in .xlsx format) summarising metadata and feature-level diagnostics, problematic fields, as well as, highly correlated and lexically similar pairs of features.
+It takes as input a tabular dataset (e.g. clinical and imaging metadata) in either .csv or .xlsx or a specified .JSON format and provides five user-friendly reports (in .xlsx format) summarising metadata and feature-level diagnostics, problematic fields, as well as, highly correlated and lexically similar pairs of features.
 The TDC tool also provides a .JSON file which includes all the previous information.

 **Structure of the TDC folder**